-The student should arrive at the scheduled clinical facility in a clean, well pressed uniform.

-- 1. The uniform must be purchased at the store indicated by the department. - 2.
-The uniform should be well fitting with proper undergarments that do not draw attention through the pants. - 3.
+- 1. The student should arrive at the scheduled clinical facility in a clean, well-pressed uniform. - 2.
+The uniform should be well-fitting with proper undergarments that do not draw attention through the pants. - 3.
 White hosiery without designs should be worn with uniform dresses and white socks or knee-high hose with pants.
 Plain white socks must cover the ankle and with no visible skin when sitting or standing.
 Support hose are recommended. - 4.
-Only white leather shoes that enclose the entire foot should be worn without colored designs.
+Only white shoes that enclose the entire foot should be worn without colored designs.
 Shoes must be kept clean and polished.
 Shoestrings should be bleached or replaced as needed. - 5.
 No smoking/use of e-cigarettes while in uniform [this includes travel to or from school/clinical assignments].
-Many facilities will refuse to allow students in clinical areas that have smell of smoke on hair, breath or uniform. - 6.
+Many facilities will refuse to allow students in clinical areas that have a smell of smoke on hair, breath, or uniform. - 6.
 No drinking of alcoholic beverages while in uniform.